-- Remove the chicken and set aside in a bowl.
+- Remove the chicken and set aside in a bowl (drain on a paper towel if you want).
 Place the pan back on the heat and add the remaining 2 tablespoons of oil.

 - Add the bell peppers and onion to the pan and saute for 4-5 minutes, or until onion is translucent and peppers have begun to soften.
 Add the chicken back in to the pan and mix in with the vegetables.